kiyoNdux/one-month-ml-sprint/README.md

 # One-Month ML Sprint

-This repository documents my **intensive, full-time one-month sprint** from **November 27 to December 23, 2025**, where I focused on building hands-on skills in **Linear Algebra, Probability & Statistics, Backend Engineering, and Machine Learning**.
+This repository documents my **intensive, full-time one-month sprint**, where I focused on building hands-on skills in **Linear Algebra, Probability & Statistics, Backend Engineering, and Machine Learning**.
 My goal was to create **hackathon-ready projects and end-to-end pipelines**, while keeping a clear record of everything I learned.

 ---